Skip to main content

 Offers the following funding options for undergraduate women: Educational Loan Fund (ELF) for students within two years but more than four months of graduation; Program for Continuing Education (PCE) for returning students; and the STAR merit-based scholarship for high school seniors entering college.
 Check site for each program's details.

 Students must have spent at least one year in foster care in Washington state after their 16th birthday, be emancipated from care on or after January 1, 2007, enroll at least half-time in an eligible college by their 22nd birthday, maintain Washington residency, and be working toward earning their first bachelor’s degree, associate degree, or certificate in a subject other than theology.

 Phi Theta Kappa Common Application

 Phi Theta Kappa partners with colleges, universities, and foundations to provide $87 million in multiple scholarship opportunities, which have varying application deadlines.
+See the "Applicant & Nominator Guide" link on that page for information about eligibility requirements.
+You need not be a member of Phi Theta Kappa to apply.
 Please contact Edmonds Community College faculty member Robin Datta at firstname.lastname@example.org for more information.

 Pride Foundation (LGBTQ)

 Must be a high school senior or college student.
 Applicants must be a resident of Alaska, Idaho, Montana, Oregon or Washington but may study elsewhere.
 Preference is given to students who are self-identified LGBTQ, members of LGBTQ families, or straight allies who have been strongly supportive of the LGBTQ community.
 All scholarships emphasize demonstrated commitment to equality and civil rights for all people.
 Over 50 scholarships by filling out just one application.
 Check site for application details.